 Case Management is a collaborative process that assesses, plans, implements, coordinates, monitors, and evaluates the options and services required to meet the client's health and human service needs.
 It is characterized by advocacy, communication, and resource management and promotes quality and cost-effective interventions and outcomes.
 Case Management is distinguished from Disease Management by its intensity and a holistic focus on all of an Enrollee's disease(s), condition(s), and related needs.

-Centers for Medicare and Medicaid Services (CMS) is the U.S. Department of Health and Human Services, which administers the Medicare Program and works in partnership with state governments to administer Medicaid.
+Centers for Medicare and Medicaid Services (CMS) is the U.S. Department of Health and Human Services, formerly the Health Care Financing Administration, which is responsible for Medicare and Medicaid.